wobblecode/WobbleCodeRestBundle/README.md

 # WobbleCodeRestBundle

-A bundle that creates REST Apis based on your current controllers actions in seconds just using annotations.
-This is very helpful if you need to access to a basic REST api under the same domain or page Practical Case: if you're using Backbone, you can progressive enhance the functionality supporting common CRUD or One simple page Crud.
+A bundle that creates RESTful Apis in seconds, based on your current controllers actions just using annotations.
+This is very helpful if you need access to a basic RESTful API under the same domain or page.

+A practical Case: if you're using Backbone, you can progressive enhance the functionality supporting common CRUD and One simple page CRUD enabling a quick RESTFul API…

 These are the main features: